EcoFiendly/edge_de_task/README.md

 ## Architecture
 Usage of docker for reproducibility\
-Containers can easily be hosted and on the cloud
+Containers can easily be hosted on the cloud

 Dataset is published in monthly versions.\
 Due to the size of the full monthly data set (23.7GB), I've decided to narrow it down by selecting records with postcode starting with SW17\
-Overall outline below + diagram:
+Overall outline below:
 1. Extract: scrape data from NHS Open Data Portal Business Services Authority through their public API
 2. Transform: Apply data modelling
 3. Load: Transformed data pushed to transformed db
 4. Ready to hand over to viz/analysts

 ### Datastore
-The dbs persist between runs via the volumn, new data will be transformed and appended to the existing\
+The sqlite db persist between runs via the volumn, new data will be transformed and appended to the existing db\
 SQLite used because it is small, quick and easy for prototyping a task\
-In production, I would probably use PostgreSQL instead:
+In production, I would probably use a more feature rich database instead, eg PostgreSQL:
 - PostgreSQL supports more data types.
 SQLite Nly supports basics, eg no datetime, uses functions instead
 - PostgresQL handles small and medium queries much better than SQLite
 - PostgrSQL handles concurrency better than SQLite

 ### Extract
 Sends a `SELECT *` query to the API\
-Exits if response isn't success
+Exits if response isn't successful

 ### Transform
 Since the data came from NHSBSA's data warehouse, it was already aggregated and conformed\